OpenVPN/openvpn/doc/man-sections/generic-options.rst

   need for /dev/urandom to be available.

 --compat-mode version
-  This option provides a way to alter the default of OpenVPN to be more compatible with the version ``version`` specified.
-All of the changes this option does can also be achieved using individual configuration options.
+  This option provides a convenient way to alter the defaults of OpenVPN to be more compatible with the version ``version`` specified.
+All of the changes this option applies can also be achieved using individual configuration options.

+  The version specified with this option is the version of OpenVPN peer OpenVPN should try to be compatible with.
+In general OpenVPN should be compatible with the last two previous version without this option.
+E.g.
+  OpenVPN 2.6.0 should be compatible with 2.5.x and 2.4.x without this option.
+  However, there might be some edge cases that still require this option even in these cases.

   Note: Using this option reverts defaults to no longer recommended values and should be avoided if possible.